matrix-org/complement/README.md

 - The Dockerfile must `EXPOSE 8008` and `EXPOSE 8448` for client and federation traffic respectively.
 - The homeserver should run and listen on these ports.
+- The homeserver should listen on plain HTTP for client traffic and HTTPS for federation traffic.
+See [Complement PKI](#Complement-PKI) below.
 - The homeserver should become healthy within `COMPLEMENT_SPAWN_HS_TIMEOUT_SECS` if a `HEALTHCHECK` is specified in the Dockerfile.
 - The homeserver needs to `200 OK` requests to `GET /_matrix/client/versions`.
 - The homeserver needs to manage its own storage within the image.